Manchester Central (UK Parliament constituency)

 Manchester Central is a parliamentary constituency in Greater Manchester created in 1974.
 The seat has been represented in the House of Commons of the Parliament of the United Kingdom since 2012 by Lucy Powell of the Labour Party and Co-operative Party.
-Powell served as Leader of the House of Commons and Lord President of the Council from 2024 until 2025.
+Powell has served as Deputy Leader of the Labour Party since 2025 and Secretary of State for Education since 2026.